SyncBreeze Logo

 5. Select the 'General' tab and start the 'Sync Breeze Server' service.

-IMPORTANT: SyncBreeze Server is a regular Windows service and therefore it has a separate space of mapped network drive letters.
+IMPORTANT: SyncBreeze Server runs in the background as a Windows service and therefore it has a separate space of mapped network drive letters.
 Mapped network drive letters visible in a desktop login session are not accessible to the SyncBreeze service and in order to synchronize network shares, the user needs to use UNC path names (\\server\share) or mount network drive letters using the SyncBreeze client GUI application.

 Now, the SyncBreeze file synchronization server will run under the specified user account and will have exactly the same permissions as the specified account when accessing network shares and NAS storage devices.